DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 H.  Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders.

 Note: You do not need to duplicate REST functionality for each repository by creating methods in Java.
+1) Create CheckoutController.java class in Controller Package that includes post mapping to place orders.

 I.  Add five sample customers to the application programmatically.